daniel ferreira padilla

 I have been working at Karolinska Institutet since 2012.
 Currently I am an Assistant Professor at the Division of Clinical Geriatrics (NVS Department, Karolinska Institutet, Sweden), and a Research Affiliate at the Department of Radiology (Mayo Clinic, Rochester, MN, US).

 I am leading several lines of research and I supervise several students including PhD, Master, Postdoc, and Undergraduate students.

 My main research interest is Normal Aging and neurodegenerative disorders such as Alzheimer’s disease and Dementia with Lewy bodies.
-My main focus is put in cognition and neuroimaging but genetic factors, CSF biomarkers, and clinical and socio-demographic variables are part of my research as well.
+My main focus is in cognition and neuroimaging but genetic factors, CSF biomarkers, and clinical and socio-demographic factors are part of my research as well.
 I have a strong interest in multivariate analysis and artificial intelligence as well.

-Projects available for students (Master, Degree, Guests, etc.):
+Projects available for students (Master, Undergraduate, Guests, etc.):

 - "Cognitive reserve": You will investigate the fascinating topic of cognitive reserve.
 We will study the neuroanatomical basis of cognitive reserve but also how this can be used clinically.

 - “Subjective Cognitive Decline”: You will investigate the clinical value of subjective cognitive complaints in cognitively normal people, and their association with neuroimaging, CSF biomarkers, cognition, emotion, and several psychological factors.